taaha3/ap-comp-sci-study-guide/unit-1.md

 ## Variables

-**Definition:** A name given to a memory location that holds a specified type of value.
+- Definition: A name given to a memory location that holds a specified type of value
+- Naming rules: Can have letters, numbers, and underscores.
+Can't start with number.
+Can't use reserved keywords.
+- Use `final` keyword before type to make variable non-reassignable (constant, use BIG_ANGRY_CASE)